logicalhacking/Isabelle_DOF/README.md

 foo@bar:~$ ./install /usr/local/Isabelle2017/bin/isabelle
 ```

+The installer will
+* apply a patch to Isabelle that is necessary to use Isabelle/DOF.
+  If this patch installations fails, you need to manually replace
+  the file ``Isabelle2017/src/Pure/Thy/thy_output.ML`` in the Isabelle
+  distribution with the file ``patches/thy_output.ML`` from the
+  Isabelle/DOF distribution:
+        ```console
+        cp patches/thy_output.ML `isabelle getenv -b ISABELLE_HOME`/src/Pure/Thy/
+        ```

-The DOF-plugin will be installed in the Isabelle user directory
+* install the Isabelle/DOF-plugin into the Isabelle user directory
   (the exact location depends on the Isabelle version).
+* check that the AFP has been installed successfully.

 ## Usage